A UICC-led initiative pioneering access solutions for cancer medicines

 Building on UICC’s long-standing advocacy for the global availability of cancer medicines, the ATOM Coalition is dedicated to identifying and developing access solutions that address key barriers and have the potential to make substantial impact on global efforts to increase access to essential oncology medicines and improve health systems in LLMICs.

-Through partnering with national governments and local stakeholders, the ATOM Coalition focuses on co-creating locally relevant training and capacity building solutions to address capacity building needs in ATOM Coalition target countries.
+Through partnering with national governments and local stakeholders, the ATOM Coalition focuses on co-creating locally relevant training and capacity strengthening solutions to address capacity needs in ATOM Coalition target countries.

 By supporting generic, biosimilar and originator manufacturers to develop, register and supply quality-assured essential cancer medicines at affordable prices, the ATOM Coalition is helping to ensure greater availability of generics and biosimilars in target countries.